Developing confident, respectful

 Democracy is widespread within the school.
 Students engage positively with the realities of life in a democracy, and understand and appreciate the history, heritage and wide ranging cultural influences that underpin our individual and shared experience of life in modern Britain.

-The school has a system of House Councils and a School Council, both of which meet on a termly basis.
-The council meetings provide a forum for students to discuss issues relevant to their experience of school life and to engage in projects to improve the learning culture, the school environment and support charity.
-Each Tutor Group elects two representative for the House Council.
+The school has a system of House Councils, which meet on a termly basis.
+The house council meetings provide a forum for students to discuss issues relevant to their experience of school life and to engage in projects to improve the learning culture, the school environment and support charity.
+Each Tutor Group elects one representative for the House Council.

 The rule of Law